 It’s no wonder any of us can fall prey to becoming emotionally engaged in less desirable-times-past, carrying them as baggage into the future.
-This past year will be emblazoned in my mind for years to come regardless of how well I’m feeling, both physically, spiritually and emotionally.
+This past year will be decorated in my mind for years to come, regardless of how well I’m feeling physically, spiritually, and emotionally.

-No doubt, my level of ease, comfort, and level of happiness has been tempered.
+No doubt, my level of ease, comfort, and happiness has been tempered.
 Will I ever return to those carefree days?
-By no means, am I down or depressed.
-I feel hopeful and optimistic about the future.
+By no means am I down or depressed?
+I feel optimistic about the future.
 There’s so much ahead of us, bringing both of us a powerful sense of anticipation, joy, and contentment.

 We wish we had an easy answer.
-Now, as we plan the over six months we have to fill in and around Europe before the cruise ending in Cape Town, South Africa on December 2, 2020 we consider many facts.
+As we plan the over six months, we have to fill in and around Europe before the cruise ends in Cape Town, South Africa.
+We considered many facts on December 2, 2020.

 Hanging over our heads is the visa waiver issue in South Africa (resulting from overstaying our visas due to my heart surgery in February, requiring us to stay an additional almost three months).

-If this issue isn’t resolved by the time the ship is ready to set sail, we won’t be able to board or, we’d have major issues at the end of the cruise.
+If this issue isn’t resolved by the time the ship is ready to set sail, we won’t board or.
+We’d have significant problems at the end of the cruise.
 Of course, we won’t take that risk.

 We’ve decided to move forward rather than be banned from South Africa until 2024.
 Plus, we don’t want an “undesirable” status to be a part of our passport records.

 The law firm estimates it will take eight to twelve weeks to get the issue resolved.
 It will be fantastic to have this behind us.
-We’ve provided the law firm with all of the necessary documents and they will send us a contract with a statement for services which we’ll handle this week in order to proceed with the process.
+We’ve provided the law firm with all of the necessary documents, and they will send us a contract with a statement for services which we’ll handle this week to proceed with the process.

 In a mere 22 days, we’ll continue on our long and fruitful journey, hopefully with many more years to come.